BLCM/bl3mods/Aaron0000/Balands/README.md

 Atman - No change.

-Clear the Mind - No change.
+Clear the Mind - Increased the duration to 12 seconds.

 ACTION SKILLS/AUGMENTS